Sign & share our petition to support reforms that make voting fair and secure for all eligible New Yorkers. We’ll deliver it January 23.

 Dear Hon.
 Messrs.
 Cuomo, Flanagan, Heastie, and Klein:

-We urge you to commit to giving all eligible New Yorkers the freedom to vote by passing common sense steps that will ensure fair and secure elections in New York State.
+We urge you to commit to giving all eligible New Yorkers the freedom to vote by passing common sense steps that will ensure fair and secure voting in New York State.

 - Early Voting